SEB-Core/mongoose-recipes/README.md

 ```

 This one is pretty straight forward:
-1. We need to extract the user's ID from the URL params
+1. You need to extract the user's ID from the URL params
 2. Use that ID to query the database
-3. Curate our response to ensure it does not contain sensitive user information
+3. Curate your response to ensure it does not contain sensitive user information

-First, we'll use `findById` to query the database with the `id` from `params`:
+First, you'll use `findById` to query the database with the `id` from `params`:

 ```js
 const user = await User.findById(req.params.id)
 // Returns the full user object, including their hashed password.
 Never send this to anyone other than the user it belongs to.
 ```

-Now, to create a *new* object that only contains the data we want to send to the page:
+Now, to create a *new* object that only contains the data you want to send to the page:

 ```js
 const data = {